Davidyang117/paychains-program-library/README.md

 # PayChains Program Library

-The PayChains Program Library (SPL) is a collection of on-chain programs targeting the [Sealevel parallel runtime](https://medium.com/paychains-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
+The PayChains Program Library (PPL) is a collection of on-chain programs targeting the [Sealevel parallel runtime](https://medium.com/paychains-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
 These programs are tested against PayChains's implementation of Sealevel,